seanbetts/genai-marketing-benchmarks/README.md

    Replace `your_openai_api_key`, `your_claude_api_key`, and `your_together_api_key` with your actual API keys.

 5. **Set up the database**
+   The project uses SQLite for storing the questions and results.

+   To ensure the integrity of the GenAI Marketing Benchmarks, I am not making the database of multiple-choice questions publicly available.
+This will prevent these questions and answers from being included in future LLM training datasets, which could compromise the validity of the GenAI Marketing Benchmarks.

-   The project uses SQLite for storing results.
-The database file will be created automatically when you run the benchmarks for the first time.
-By default, it will be created in a `Database` folder in the project root.
+   If you would like to run your own tests please open an [issue](https://github.com/seanbetts/genai-marketing-benchmarks/issues) in the GitHub repository to request the multiple-choice questions database.
+The database file will need to be saved in a `Database` folder in the project root.

 6. **Verify installation**
    Run the following command to verify that everything is set up correctly: